kubernetes/website/content/en/docs/concepts/services-networking/network-policies.md

 <!-- overview -->

 If you want to control traffic flow at the IP address or port level (OSI layer 3 or 4), then you might consider using Kubernetes NetworkPolicies for particular applications in your cluster.
 NetworkPolicies are an application-centric construct which allow you to specify how a {{< glossary_tooltip text="pod" term_id="pod">}} is allowed to communicate with various network "entities" (we use the word "entity" here to avoid overloading the more common terms such as "endpoints" and "services", which have specific Kubernetes connotations) over the network.
+NetworkPolicies apply to a connection with a pod on one or both ends, and are not relevant to other connections.

 The entities that a Pod can communicate with are identified through a combination of the following 3 identifiers: